orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   /**
    * Ignores duplicates after visiting the first one.   */  unique = this.property(this, 'unique')

   /**
-   * Maps the original structure to one where you find the distances at the Nodes.
-   *
-   * Note: This can include infinitely generating index options.   */
-   // TODO Map_reduce here.
-   distance = this.property(this, 'distance')
-  /**
    * Deselect all nodes.
 (Akin to having reference to an array/set/...).   */  deselect = this.property(this, 'deselect')